RatkoFri/first_homework/FirstHomework.md

     - The Shift Register collects all incoming symbols.
 Once the entire command has been received, it outputs the full command in parallel to the RGB controller when the Control unit activates the read_en signal.

     - The RGB controller extracts the brightness values from the command or token and uses them to adjust the PWM generator.
 The token follows this format:
 "R<VAL_R>G<VAL_G>B<VAL_B>".
-By asserting the ctrl signal, the Control Unit indicates that a complete command has been received and the PWM generator should update the LED brightness levels accordingly.
+By asserting the *ctrl signal*, the Control Unit indicates that a complete command has been received and the PWM generator should update the LED brightness levels accordingly.

 -  Transmitting Part (bottom of the image):
-   - This part handles sending messages back to the UART terminal.
+   - This part handles sending messages to the UART terminal.
 It contains the UART Transmitter module.
-The Control Unit enables the UART Transmitter to send feedback messages to the user, such as "Ready" or "Control LED Updated".
+The Control Unit enables the UART Transmitter to send feedback messages to the user, such as "Ready" or "Control".

-   - The strings that need to be transmitted are stored in a ROM block (shown as Message) or another predefined memory region.
+   - The strings that need to be transmitted are stored in a ROM block (shown as Message).
 When the Control Unit enables transmission, each character from the stored string is sent to the UART Transmitter one by one.
-The tx_index signal selects which character to send next, and the Control Unit updates this index to ensure the characters are transmitted in the correct order.
+The *tx_index signal selects which character to send next, and the Control Unit updates this index to ensure the characters are transmitted in the correct order.

    - The UART Transmitter sends each character serially to the UART interface, allowing the user to see system status updates on the terminal.
-The transmission begins when the Control Unit asserts the tx_start signal.
+The transmission begins when the Control Unit asserts the *tx_start* signal.

 ### Control Unit

-The control unit is responsible for managing the UART receiver, PWM generator, Shift register, and UART transmitter.
+The control unit is responsible for controlling the UART receiver, PWM generator, Shift register, and UART transmitter.
 It consists of a finite state machine (FSM) whose states are as follows:

 - PRINT1: Print string "Ready" to the serial terminal.
   - We first check if the current character has been completely transmitted by monitoring the *tx_done* signal from the UART transmitter.